onnx/models/README.md

 You can see visualizations of each model's network architecture by using [Netron](https://lutzroeder.github.io/Netron).

 ## Contributions
 Do you want to contribute a model?
-Check out the list of [backlog models](backlogs.md) <!-- should definitely pick a different name for this-->to get started.
+Check out the list of [target models](target.md) <!-- should definitely pick a different name for this-->to get started.
 Also refer to the [contribution guidelines](contribute.md) before submitting a model.